jannes4git/itamapp/README.md

 ## Building the app

-cd itamapp
+cd itamapp/
 npm install
 npm run dev

--> Activate app in settings
+-> Now the can be activated in +App-Settings

 # itamapp